BY ASHLEY ADELMAN AND

 It’s been 50 years since thousands of young American women served their country in Vietnam, and their stories have remained largely untold... until now.

-Based on the accounts of five extraordinary women, ‘In Their Footsteps’ explores the experiences of women working in war zones, their struggles to be recognised heroes, their loss of faith and the friendships they forged in the face of trauma.
+Based on the true accounts of five extraordinary women, ‘In Their Footsteps’ explores the experiences of women working in war zones, their struggles to be recognised heroes, their loss of faith and the friendships they forged in the face of trauma.

 Rowena was born in Los Angeles, California.
 She was a student at Santa Monica City Collage and subsequently accepted a scholarship to Southern Illinois University in the US to compete on their prestigious gymnastics team.
 That team won the National Championships in her final year at SIU.